Table of Contents

 1. Submerged cultivation

-- Submerged cultivation or fermentation is the process of inoculating a microbial culture into a liquid media in order to produce the desired product.
-The two distinct fermentation processes are aerobic and anaerobic fermentation.
+- Submerged cultivation, also known as submerged fermentation, is a process where a microbial culture is inoculated into a liquid medium to produce the desired product.
+There are two main types of fermentation processes: aerobic and anaerobic fermentation.

 2. Solid state fermentation

-- Because the growth rate of microorganisms on solid substrate is sluggish, SSF are lengthy.
-There are processes that can only be successfully executed by SSF.
-For instance, the sporulation of certain fungus can only be achieved using SSF, as these fungi cannot sporulate on liquid media.
+- SSF processes are typically longer compared to other fermentation methods due to the slower growth rate of microorganisms on solid substrates.
+There are certain processes that can only be successfully executed using SSF.
+For example, some fungi require SSF for sporulation as they cannot sporulate on liquid media.

 Operation modes in Bioreactor